 After graduating from the Pastry Arts program, you’ll be ready to work in:

-- Pastry Shops
+- Pastry shops and bakeries

 - Related areas of food service industry

 NOC stands for National Occupational Classification.
 It’s a system used by the Government of Canada to classify jobs based on the type of work a person does.
 In the Pastry Arts program, you will learn the skills described in NOC 6321.
 You can look for job opportunities by searching for openings within your NOC.

 Open Academic Studies program

 Feeling like you’re not quite ready for college?
 Check out the Open Academic Studies program.

 Interested in taking a credit course but don’t want to register for an entire program?
 Credit courses provide credit toward a diploma or certificate program.
 Holland College has a variety of options for studying part time during the day, or, in some instances, in the evening or on the weekend.

 Tuition & Fees

 If you have any questions concerning the Pastry Arts program, contact:

 - Admissions: 1-800-446-5265